CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ### [Task 2](./Task2.ipynb): Effect of a single-qubit bit-flip error on speckle patterns

-In task 2, we examined how the probability distribution of the random circuit sampling changes with a single-qubit bit-flip error occuring at a random place on the quantum circuit.
+In task 2, we examine how the probability distribution of the random circuit sampling changes with a single-qubit bit-flip error occuring at a random place on the quantum circuit.
 For example, we plot various speckle patterns obtained under the random bit-flip error for a quantum circuit consisting with 4 qubits and the circuit depth of 10 in Figure 2.
 We can clearly see that the pattern looks very different in each experiment although the same random circuit was executed.

 <figure class="image">
   <img width="400" src = "./figures/task2_result.png" />